 I put the onions in first, and then the dressing, so the onions can mellow out a bit, and the dressing stays separate from the rest of the salad.
 That isn’t so important with a bean salad, which is pretty sturdy, but if you were layering a classic lettuce salad, putting the dressing in first is crucial so it doesn’t touch the rest of the salad and make it limp and soggy.

 I used a mix of canned, frozen, dried and fresh beans.
-I used frozen baby limas and edamames, dried red beans and chickpeas, canned black beans, and fresh green beans.
+I used frozen baby limas and edamames, dried red beans and chickpeas, canned black beans, black eyed peas, and fresh green beans.
 I also had dried French lentils waiting, but couldn’t fit them since I also wanted to include a couple of veggies in there, too, like yellow bell pepper and cucumber.
 I layered in fresh thyme leaves, but you can use any herb you want.

 What do you think, are these worth bothering with?
 My final thought is that you might as well mix the salad together and then fill the jars.
 Not as cute, but more practical :)